-There are other classifications of the types of nuclear reactor depending on the criteria used.
+There are other classifications of nuclear reactor types depending on the criteria used.
 Among the most common criteria are:

-- According the nuclear fuel used we can find the nuclear reactors of natural uranium and enriched uranium nuclear.
-The nuclear fuel of natural uranium contains the same proportion of uranium than in nature, while in the enriched uranium fuel this proportion is artificially increased.
+According to the nuclear fuel used, we find the natural uranium nuclear reactors and the enriched uranium nuclear reactors.
+The nuclear fuel of natural uranium contains the same proportion of uranium found in nature, while in the enriched uranium fuel this proportion is artificially increased.
 Other reactors use mixed oxides of uranium and plutonium.

-- According to the material used as refrigerant: the most common materials are a gas (helium or carbon dioxide) or water (light or heavy).
-Sometimes these materials also act as a moderator.
-One can also use steam, molten salt, air, or liquid metal as coolant.
+According to the material used as coolant: the most common materials are a gas (helium or carbon dioxide) or water (light or heavy).
+Sometimes these materials, at the same time, also act as a neutron moderator.
+You can also use water vapor, molten salts, air, or liquid metals as a coolant.

-The energy generated by the reactor core is conveyed through the cooling water which flows at high pressure to a heat exchanger.
-The reactor is based on the principle that the water under high pressures can evaporate without reaching the boiling point, ie, at temperatures greater than 100 ° C. In the exchanger the vapor cools and condenses and returns to the reactor in liquid statge.
-In the exchanger there is heat transfer to a secondary water circuit.
-The water from the secondary circuit that comes from heat, produces steam, which is introduced into a turbine that drives an electric generator.
+The thermal energy generated by the reactor core is transported by the cooling water that circulates at high pressure to a heat exchanger.
+The nuclear reactor is based on the principle that water subjected to high pressures can evaporate without reaching the boiling point, that is, at temperatures above 100 ° C. In the exchanger the steam cools and condenses, and returns to the reactor in a liquid state.

 Boiling water reactor (BWR)

-The thermal energy generated by the chain reaction is used to boil water.
+The thermal energy generated by nuclear fission chain reactions is used to boil the water.
 The steam produced is introduced into a turbine that drives an electric generator.
-The steam from the turbine passes through a condenser where it is transformed back into liquid water.
-Subsequently the water returns to the reactor driven by a suitable pump.
+The steam that leaves the turbine passes through a condenser, where it is transformed back into liquid water.
+Later it returns to the nuclear reactor driven by a suitable pump.

-The moderator used is graphite and the refrigerator is gas, carbon dioxide.
+The neutron moderator used is graphite.
+The thermal cooler is gas, specifically carbon dioxide.

-The technology of this type of nuclear reactor was developed mainly in France and the UK.
+The technology of this type of nuclear reactor has been developed mainly in France and the United Kingdom.

-The main changes are that the nuclear fuel, in the form of enriched uranium oxide, is introduced into stainless steel tubes and that the vessel, made of pre-stressed concrete, contains heat exchangers inside.
+The main novelties are that nuclear fuel, in the form of enriched uranium oxide, is introduced in stainless steel tubes and that the vessel, made of prestressed concrete, contains the heat exchangers inside it.

-The differences from the previous are mainly three:
+The differences with respect to the advanced nuclear gas reactor (AGR) are mainly three:

-- The ceramic fuel is used instead of metal fuel.
+- Ceramic fuel is used instead of metallic fuel

-- The gas temperatures which it works are much higher.
+- the temperatures of the gas with which it works are much higher.

-This type of nuclear reactor has been developed primarily in Canada.
+The heavy water nuclear reactor is a type of nuclear reactor developed mainly in Canada.

-The fuel used is natural uranium in oxide form, which is inserted in zirconium alloy tubes.
+The fuel used to obtain nuclear energy is natural uranium, in the form of oxide, which is introduced into alloy zirconium tubes.

-In its most common design, nuclear fuel tubes are introduced into a vessel containing the moderator.
-The coolant is maintained at pressure to maintain its liquid state.
-Steam is produced in a heat exchanger by circulating light water.
+In its most usual design, the nuclear fuel tubes are introduced into a vessel containing the moderator.
+The refrigerant is kept under pressure to maintain its liquid state.
+The steam is produced in heat exchangers through which light water circulates.

 Fast breeder reactor (FBR)

-There are various designs, with the Russian and French who are more advanced.
+There are several designs of FBR reactors, with Russian and French being the most advanced.

-The coolant is liquid sodium, the steam is produced in heat exchangers.
-His name "breeder" is due in the fertile area the reactor produces more amount of fissile material than it consumes in operation, it means that it generates more new fuel than the fuel that it spends.
+The refrigerant is liquid sodium, steam is produced in heat exchangers.
+Its name of "reproductive" is due to the fact that in the fertile area there is a greater amount of fissile material than the one consumed by the reactor in its operation, that is, more new fuel than the one that is spent.